gchudov/WindowsMediaLib/trunk/wmlib/samples/AsfNet/readme.txt

 is a several second delay between when something happens at the camera and when that is seen at the player.
 While it is possible to reduce (slightly) that delay by playing with various settings, there is no way to completely eliminate it.

+Second, is how to change the format of the output (ie other than "No audio, 56 Kbps").
+Check out the section titled "Profiles & LoadProfileByID vs LoadProfileByData & GenProfile" in docs\readme.rtf.